marfotop/Mathematical-Problems/README.md

 ## Inversion Sequence

 A python code that defines a function find_inv(p) that computes the inversion sequence of a given list p.
 It then demonstrates the usage of this function on two example lists, p1 and p2, and prints the resulting inversion sequences.

+## Permutations

+A python code that defines a function find_per(s) that computes a permutation of a given list s based on the Lehmer code.
+It then demonstrates the usage of this function on two example lists, s1 and s2, and prints the resulting permutations.
+If the resulting permutation starts with 0, it means there is no valid permutation for the given Lehmer code.